The 3 main reasons you might be selected for an ATO audit

 The ATO has some of your tax return form already prefilled which makes it easier than it used to be.
 However, it is still up to you to ensure the details are correct.

-Capital gains from property and shares, undeclared foreign income, understating or omitting bank interest and not declaring all business sales (e.g. cash in hand income) are some of the common mistakes with declaring income.
+Capital gains from property and shares, undeclared foreign income, understating or omitting bank interest and not declaring all business sales (e.g. cash in hand income) are some of the common mistakes with declaring income and are reasons you might be selected for an ATO audit.

 Be sure to keep accurate records of all your income and expenses, proper proof of everything and make sure you list it all on your tax return.